 Declining: When a One is unhealthy, nothing is ever good enough.
 Perfection is the unwavering goal and it is expected of every person, system and project they mingle with.
-Their judgement is swift and their need to be right is paramount, even if they don’t win.
+Their judgment is swift and their need to be right is paramount, even if they don’t win.

 Surviving: Mistakes are still an unacceptable failure for an average One, but they don’t consume them.
 Their need for improvement in the world around them is channeled into an energy to fix things, whether it be fighting against injustice or making sure others follow the rules.